Talking to Children about Death

 Should I Talk to My Child About Death?

 Palliative care professionals agree that children typically know more than their parents think they do.
 Parents can gauge what their children know through the questions children ask.
-If a terminally ill child asks, for example, "Am I going to die?" he may not want to hear "Everyone is going to die someday."
+If a terminally ill child asks, for example, "Am I going to die?" he or she may not want to hear "Everyone is going to die someday."
 Instead, this can be a signal that the child knows his or her condition is life-threatening.

 If parents avoid children's questions, the children may ask someone else or hold the questions in, which could result in unnecessary anxiety.
 Acknowledging rather than disregarding questions can build trust and show children that their concerns are important.
 This may increase the likelihood that children come to their parents with future questions.